My goal in painting is to enhance consciousness and the pleasure of being alive. My artwork is about color, emotion, beauty, perception and culture.

-Influenced greatly by Einstein's theory of relativity, Cubist artists of the early 20th century explored changes in their relationship to objects and artistic forms.
-According to relativity theory, all objects have their own space-time and can be construed as having a multi-dimensional existence beyond the third dimension.
-Cubist art work expressed this in multifaceted ways.
-As the modern world's understanding of the universe and the realities contained within it continue to be debated, artists’ imaginations rise to the task.
-The very nature of truth comes into play as scientific instruments reveal the workings of quantum mechanics, black holes, and dark matter.
+As the modern world's understanding of the universe and the realities contained within it continue to be debated the very nature of truth comes into play.
+Scientific instruments reveal the workings of quantum mechanics, black holes, and dark matter.
 What is being revealed is the very nature of our conscious interaction with the material world.
 What do we see when we look?
 How do we form our understanding?
+What is really there?

 The best way to view my work is to live with a painting and allow its aura to fill a room.
 Its presence will change the light in the room and the painting will engage a viewer’s mind, body, and intuitive sense.
 The more a viewer looks at a painting, the more they notice, until it becomes a memorable part of their experience.
 My paintings do not rely on language, imagery, or storytelling for their significance.
-They reveal a process of seeing which uses constructs of the mind to present paintings of universal appeal.
+They rely on a conscious interaction with a person.
+I hope these paintings have universal appeal.

 I very much enjoy working with color.
 I like to experience the interactions of colors and observe the discrepancy between their physical and psychic effects.
 It seems to me that vision and colors highlight the relativity of our sensory experiences.
 Light, as it plays upon the eyes, is always changing.
 It is never fixed and, at times, reveals its fluidity.
 The light and colors before us can be anything from beautiful to terrifying.
 The art of color utilizes these qualities in its expression.
 I bring my enthusiasm to the arts of drawing and painting and I enjoy creating artwork that expresses the vitality that life holds.